Why Australian Super, SMSFs, and ASX ETFs Create PFIC Risk

 Locally, Australian super and managed funds look completely harmless because the tax is handled seamlessly inside the wrapper.
 But under IRC §1297, the IRS doesn't care about Australian tax convenience.

 The U.S. tax risk triggers when the product is treated as a foreign corporation and its income or assets are primarily passive.
-Whether you hold a balanced super option, an ASX ETF, a managed fund, an LIC, an LIT, or an investment bond, you can easily land in the PFIC danger zone.
+Whether you hold a balanced super option, an ASX ETF, a managed fund, an LIC, an LIT, or an investment bond, the holding can fall into PFIC review territory.

 The investment's label won't save it.
 The U.S. test ignores the marketing name and strictly asks: what does the vehicle earn, what does it hold, and how is it classified for U.S. purposes?